+Companies should hold in-person annual meetings in a broadly accessible location.
 Companies should hold shareowner meetings by remote communication (so-called "virtual" meetings) only as a supplement to traditional in-person shareowner meetings, not as a substitute.
 Companies incorporating virtual technology into their shareowner meeting should use it as a tool for broadening, not limiting, shareowner meeting participation.
 With this objective in mind, a virtual option, if used, should facilitate the opportunity for remote attendees to participate in the meeting to the same degree as in-person attendees.

-The Systems may oppose all incumbent directors of a nominating committee subject to election at a "virtual only" annual meeting.
+The Systems may oppose all incumbent directors of a nominating/governance committee subject to election at a "virtual only" annual meeting.